rthewhite/homebridge-homewizard/README.md

 - url: The url to your HomeWizard
 - password: The password of your HomeWizard
 - filtered(optional): Array of accessories that will be ignored by the plugin.
-If you have a switch in your HomeWizard you dont want to expose to Siri.
-But the name in here and it will be ignored.
+If you have a switch in your HomeWizard you don't want to expose to Siri.
+Put the name in here and it will be ignored.
 - debug(optional): when set to true enables some extra logging regarding the http requests, usefull for debugging

 ```